xavigonzalvo/bcn_open_data/README.md

     python delitos_bcn.py --action="find_worst" --output all_codes.csv

-You can then analyze that data with your favorite tool, in a spreadsheet for example.
+You can then analyze that data with your favorite tool, in a [spreadsheet](https://docs.google.com/spreadsheets/d/1-xqdqAbpa1koEJpTd5OjUGZeO_0pZtDLAMO1uHMa7xw/edit#gid=2099034012) for example.
+Positive numbers indicate 2018 has more cases than 2010, so an increasing trend.
+A negative number indicates that 2018 has more cases than 2010, so a decreasing trend.

 <center><img src="all_codes.png" width="100%"></center>